‘I’m too busy to exercise!’

 In terms of making your progress measurable, you can keep score by counting how many lifts or movements or distance or whatever you do in each of the 20 second rounds.
 You can either add up the total of all your work done or make the round with the smallest number your score.

 Although Dr. Tabata used a mechanically braked exercise cycle machine, you can apply this protocol to almost any exercise.
-For example, a basic Tabata workout can be performed with pushups.
+For example, a basic Tabata workout can be performed with push ups.
 The greater the range of motion done for each exercise, the better, so make sure your arms are locked out fully at the top and that your chest touches the ground at the bottom.
-Perform pushups non-stop for 20-second intervals, followed by 10 seconds of rest.
+Perform push ups non-stop for 20-second intervals, followed by 10 seconds of rest.
 Repeat for a total of 8 cycles.
 Again, you are encouraged to leverage technology by downloading a Tabata app to your phone – it’s super helpful and motivating.

 - Jump rope